 If your deposit is going to be less than 20% of the purchase price you will probably need to also factor in Lenders Mortgage Insurance (LMI).
 If you are a doctor, lawyer or accountant you might be able to avoid paying this as long as you have saved up enough to cover a 10% deposit plus costs - so check the policy of your bank.
 The cost of LMI varies from bank to bank so to be safe you should allow 2% of the amount you will be borrowing.

 Obviously you want to avoid this if possible.
 However, in a hot property market, where prices are rising faster than you can save, it might make sense to cop the extra expense so that you can get on the property ladder earlier.

 What's the total amount?

-To give you an idea of the total amount you'll need to save for your first home, let's assume you buy property worth $500,000.
+To give you a realistic idea of how much to save when buying a house or apartment, let's assume you buy a property worth $500,000.

 Stamp duty (roughly)

 If you decide to buy with a 10% deposit you'll need to factor in LMI and save up around $82,500.
 Obviously this is a much more achievable savings target!
 Just remember that your ongoing mortgage repayments will be a little higher because you'll be borrowing more money.

 Of course, you might have parents who are willing to help you.
 They might even be prepared to go guarantor on your mortgage.
 We've put together an overview of what you (and they) need to know before you go down this path.